adlrrrstrblll/Word-Trivia/README.md

 ### 🎮 Game Phase
 - Choose your board size (min: 3x3, max: 10x10).
-- A tile board appears with each tile representing the **first letter** of a word.
+- A beautifully designed tile board with rounded letter tiles.
+- Each tile represents the **first letter** of a word with smooth hover effects.
-- A clue appears when a tile is clicked.
-- Input your guess — correct answers turn ✅ green, incorrect answers turn ❌ red.
+- Interactive clue system - click the same tile again for additional clues.
+- Stylish input area for answers with instant visual feedback.
+- Color-coded results: ✅ green for correct answers, ❌ red for incorrect ones.
 - At least **one correct word per row** is required to move to the next row.
-- A full incorrect row results in game over.
+- A full incorrect row results in game over with animated notification.
-- The game ends in a **win** if all rows are completed correctly.
+- The game ends in a **win** with a celebration animation when all rows are completed correctly.
-- You can play again or return to the main menu at any time.
+- Modern navigation buttons to play again or return to the main menu.

 ### 🛠️ Admin Phase
+- Sleek admin control panel with intuitive navigation.
+- Custom styled dialogs for all interactions.
 - Add a new word with up to **10 trivia clues** (`Relation: Value` format).
-- Add additional clues to an existing word.
+- Add additional clues to an existing word with real-time feedback.
-- Edit words or specific clues.
+- Edit words or specific clues with user-friendly interfaces.
-- Delete a word or an individual clue.
+- Delete a word or an individual clue with confirmation dialogs.
-- View the entire trivia database (with `Next`, `Previous`, `Exit` navigation).
+- View the entire trivia database with syntax highlighting.
-- Export trivia data to a `.txt` file.
+- Export trivia data to a `.txt` file with progress indicators.
 - Import trivia data from a `.txt` file (with overwrite confirmation).
+- Comprehensive error handling with descriptive messages.

 ---